danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 There are  cases (crisis) where "normal" network resources cannot be used at maximum and, thus, a network would seek to reduce or offload some of the traffic during these events -- often called 'reactive traffic policy'.
-An example of such sue case is cellular networks that are overly used (and radio resources exhausted) such as a large collection of people (e.g., parade, sporting event), or such as a partial radio network outage (e.g., tower power outage).
-During such an condition, an alternative network attachment may be available to the host (e.g., Wi-Fi).
+An example of such use case is cellular networks that are overly used (and radio resources exhausted) such as a large collection of people (e.g., parade, sporting event), or such as a partial radio network outage (e.g., tower power outage).
+During such a condition, an alternative network attachment may be available to the host (e.g., Wi-Fi).

 Network-to-host signals are